friedbrice/friedbrice.github.io/_posts/2018-05-16-denotational-semantics-in-a-nutshell.md

 `time` gets the current system time, in millis since epoch, each time it is used.

-`store n` mutates an eight-bit stored value by reading its value as a 64-bit unsigned int and then adding `n` to it (overflows are allowed and silent, no data consistency requirements here).
+`store n` mutates an eight-byte stored value by reading its value as a 64-bit unsigned int and then adding `n` to it (overflows are allowed and silent, no data consistency requirements here).
+This is the language's only abstraction for memory: a single eight-byte chunk.
+At the start of any program, the store is initialized with zeros.

-`sleep n` causes the program to wait for `n` millis before continuing.
+`sleep n` causes the program to wait for `n` milliseconds before continuing.

 `output` prints the currently-stored eight bytes of stdout.